richie48/Mt5-pi-setup/README.md

   python -m pip install MetaTrader5 python -m pip install pymt5linux
   ```
-* We would be making use of pymt5linux to set up a server that will receive remote procedure call requests and act on them in the Windows VM.
+* We would be making use of [pymt5linux](https://pypi.org/project/pymt5linux/) to set up a server that will receive remote procedure call requests and act on them in the Windows VM. pymt5linux does not assume we would be using wine as in mt5linux; instead, it just tries to locate the necessary command to run.
+In this case we would not be using wine and therefore are using this package as a direct RPC tool.
 We should bind the server to the host 0.0.0.0 to allow the server to be accessible from any network interface, including from the host, provided we have set up port forwarding from the host OS to the guest OS with QEMU.
-To setup port forwarding we would be updating the config in bvm for the created virtual machine.
+To set up port forwarding, we would be updating the config in bvm for the created virtual machine.
 In my case the virtual machine folder is ~/win11 therefore we make update with `vim ~/win11/bvm-config`
   ```
-  # Add a port for the python server
+  # Add a port for the Python server
   mt5_port=17001
   # Update the port forwarding settings to include our new port, forwarding requests from our localhost
   network_flags=(-netdev user,id=nic,hostfwd=tcp:127.0.0.1:${mt5_port}-:17001,hostfwd=tcp:127.0.0.1:${rdp_port}-:3389 -device virtio-net-pci,netdev=nic)